 Whilst it may sound a whimsical thing when considering legal and financial decisions surrounding your business, having a secure trading name is another large benefit of setting up as a limited company.

 Once your business name is registered with Companies House, the company name is protected by law which means that your business can be the only one to exist in the United Kingdom with that name.

 This is another protective aspect as if a business or sole tradership was to set up under the same name, they could hurt your business dealings if their work was of lesser quality, or if they had amassed a bad reputation.

 Finally, a limited company is both easy to set up, and transfer ownership if circumstances were to require it.

 To set up as a limited company, you need to supply certain personal details to Companies House such as the type of work your business will be undertaking, the address your business will be registered to, and the ownership structure your company will have.
 Once this is all received, Companies House will usually activate your business in a few hours.

 At the other end of the scale, in the event of retirement or compounding circumstances, ownership is just as easy to transfer.
 Shares, clients, and equipment can all be either transferred or sold on to investors, or new shareholders or directors.
-At iFinance Department, we have years of experience helping entrepreneurs turn their dreams into reality by assisting them with all financial decisions involved in pursuing the setting up of a limited company or sole tradership.
+At iFinance Department, we have years of accounting and bookkeeping experience, helping entrepreneurs turn their dreams into reality.
+We assist a wide range of businesses through the set-up process of a limited company or sole tradership.
 Our advice is invaluable, and we love to help where we can so contact us now for your free financial consultation.